 The Omnipotence of the Spirit

 I remember learning in general Bible that God is all powerful.
 He is omnipotence and there is nothing he can not do.
-He put the sun, moon and stars in the sky.
-He created the sun to rule of the day and the moon over the night!
+He put the sun, moon, and stars in the sky.
+He created the sun to rule the day and the moon over the night!
 He spoke the raging seas and said peace be still and the wind and waves obeyed him.
 Mark 4:39.
 I have seen God, heal the deaf and make the lame to walk, personally.
 He is an awe-inspiring God.

 The Omnipresence of the Holy Spirit

 God’s spirit is ever where present, or omnipresent.
 How else can he minister to his whole creation at the same time?
 He can hear the prayers of someone in New York City while also hearing the prayers of someone in Beijing China and Bombay India.
-He is from everlasting to everlasting and from sea to sea.
+He is from everlasting to everlasting and from everlasting

 He dwells within us and goes wherever we go.
 He knows our thoughts afar off, and our yesterdays and tomorrows.
 In Psalm 139: 7 David declares there is no place he can run or hide from his presence.
 We are never, ever alone!